 Annually in late May/early June.

-Returning for its 15th year, Wychwood Music Festival is a family-friendly festival and will have performances from The Stranglers, DJ Craig Charles and comedy performances throughout the weekend.
+Wychwood Music Festival is a family-friendly festival, with previous years hosting performances from The Stranglers, DJ Craig Charles as well as comedy acts.

 Annually in June at Prescott Speed Hill Climb.